chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 ```

 If we forget about the directions of the edges, then an incidence
-matrix for the same term DAG (when viewed as an undirected graph) can
+matrix for the same term DAG (when viewed as an undirected graph) is:
-be:

 ```
 0 0 0 1 0 0 0